 Good web design is about more than just making things look pretty, your design actually has a pretty significant impact on the way users interact with your site, and how effective it is.

-There’s nothing more detrimental to user experience than a website that is difficult to understand.
-Great website design will make this experience seamless by positioning content well and keeping the layout simple and easy to digest.
+There’s nothing more detrimental to user experience than a website that is difficult to understand and use.
+Great website design will make this experience seamless by positioning content well and keeping information and the layout simple.

-Over half of all web searches are done on mobile devices today.
-That means you can expect roughly half of the customers clicking through to your website to be doing so from a smartphone or tablet.
+Over half of all web searches are done on mobile devices.
+That means you can expect 50% of the customers clicking through to your website to be doing so from their smartphone or tablet.

-You need to have enough content to make sure Google can index your page properly, but you definitely don’t want to over do it.
+You need to have enough content to make sure Google can index your page properly, PLUS encourage your prospective customers to make contact with you.

-What are you trying to achieve with the new site?
-This is especially important if you’re redoing an existing website: why is the old one not cutting it anymore?
+What are you trying to achieve with your new website?
+This is especially important if you’re redesigning an existing website – why is it no longer cutting the mustard?

 Whatever your goal is, make sure it’s clear, and that you communicate it with your website designer.

-Your designer will no doubt be able to help with this stage also.
-Still, it’s a good idea to start thinking about what the layout of the site will look like, how many pages you’ll need, and what you’ll be communicating on each page.
+Your designer will no doubt be able to help with this stage however start thinking about what the layout of the site will look like, how many pages you’ll need, and what you’ll be communicating on each page.
 This will also help with getting quotes from web designers.

 An excellent place to start is by checking out some other websites (competitors or not) and come up with a list of things you like, and things you don’t like.

 Typically, content writing isn’t part of a standard website design package.
 Neither is the creation of video and imagery.
-While some web designers do offer these services (like we do), some will expect you to supply all of the content assets yourself.
+While some web designers do offer these services (like we do), some will expect you to supply all of this yourself.

 There’s a lot to think about before you jump into bed with a website designer.

-Hopefully, these marketing tips have given you a good foundation from which to start your digital journey.
-If you’re still finding yourself a little confused, why not give us a call?
-We’ve been helping business owners start their web design journey since 2006.
+If you’re still finding yourself confused and overwhelmed, why not give us a call?
+We’ve been helping business owners start their web design journey since 2006 and offer free consultations.